dockersamples/global-2018-hol/mta-dotnet/README.md

 ![V3 application architecture](./images/part-3-architecture.png)

 Now when users save data, the web app publishes an event to a message queue.
-A message handler listens for those event and makes the SQL Server calls.
+A message handler listens for those events and makes the SQL Server calls.
 This architecture does scale, because the message queue smooths out any peaks in traffic.

 Switch to the `part-3` branch which has the new version of the app, and build it using Docker Compose: